danimalabares/stack/README.md

 #How I write in latex

-1. “The seminal work on the subject”: Gilles Castel’s blog: https://castel.dev/post/lecture-notes-1/
+1. “The seminal work on the subject”: [Gilles Castel’s blog](https://castel.dev/post/lecture-notes-1/)
 2. Tutorial: https://ejmastnak.com/tutorials/vim-latex/intro/

 #Other links